ivaidehi/ivaidehi/README.md

 # 👋 Hello, vaidehi Here
 #### Get more about me?
 Then here you can README.
-I'm Vaidehi Talekar, an undergraduate student with a strong passion and interest for Flutter app development, UI design, and Python programming.
+I'm Vaidehi Talekar, an undergraduate student with a strong passion for Flutter app development & Python programming.
 I excel at solving coding problems efficiently and leveraging AI tools like ChatGPT, DeepSeek, and Bolt to enhance development workflows.
-With hands-on experience in Firebase and a knack for research and analysis, I’m driven to build smart, user-centric applications
+With hands-on experience in Firebase and a knack for research and analysis, I’m driven to build smart, user-centric applications.

 ### 💻 Tech Stack